tayruxin/tp/docs/DeveloperGuide.md

 ### **3. Omit Alphanumeric Checks for Company Name, Recruiter Name and Role Parameters**

 ### **4. Enhanced Flexibility in Phone Number Parameter Input**

+**Feature Flaw in Current Implementation**

+Currently, the phone number field only accepts integers as valid user inputs.
+However, users may encounter scenarios, such as applying for overeseas internship, where they want to include symbols like `()`, `+`,  `-` and `.` in the phone number field.
+The current restriction prevents users from indiciating country codes, potentially causing confusion about the origin of the phone number.

+**Proposed Enhancement:**

+The regex checking for a valid phone number will be changed to allow for `()`, `+`, `-` and `.` in the phone number field.
+In addition, the `+` will only be allowed at the start while, the other symbols have no positioning restrictions.

+**Examples**

+- +33 (0)6 12 34 56 78: will be accepted
+- +33612345678: will be accepted
+- 06.12.34.56.78: will be accepted
+- 06-12-34-56-78: will be accepted
+- 922492304: will be accepted
+- 24234 + 234243: will **not** be accepted

 ### **5. Find Feature Enhancement 1**